Teachers are known for being proficient planners and if you’re anything like me, you love opening up a fresh planner.

 But if those blank pages start taunting you to fill them and you just don’t know where to start, I’m here to offer a few guiding questions and practical steps to get you started.

-Here are some guideline to follow as you start untangling the matrix of possible art lessons to use, assessing the standards you have to meet and your ensuring that your goals of providing an art experience that keeps a spring in your step, results in a happy art experience.
+Here are some guidelines to follow as you start untangling the matrix of possible art lessons to use, assessing the standards you have to meet, ensuring your goals of providing an art experience keeps a spring in your step, and results in a happy art experience.

-Guiding Question: What type of projects excite you?
+Guiding Question: What types of art projects excite you?

 And while your students won’t connect every single project they create, they will most likely give it a try if they trust you.

-Practical Step: Keep a collection of lessons that interest you; organized by their grade level.
+Practical Step: Keep a collection of lessons that interest you and organize by grade level.
 Use whatever system works for you: Pinterest boards, printed or digital lesson plans in folders, etc. You may not use every lesson, and that’s okay.
 What matters is having a plan for where you will store the ideas and inspiration that excite you.

 Guiding question: What are the national, state and district standards that you follow for knowing which art concepts to teach to which grades?